Hierarchical modeling¶

 Note

-In HSSM, the default grouping variable is now `participant_id`, which is different from `subj_idx` in HDDM.
+In HSSM, the default grouping variable is `participant_id`.

 # Load a package-supplied dataset